netology/something/README.md

 # Something
-Something is a mail forward system
+Something is a mail management system

 Name comes from first email message;